Device-independent verification of Einstein-Podolsky-Rosen steering

-For the family of Werner states~(\ref{Werner1}), its theoretical prediction of the outcome statistics~(\ref{payoff function}) should be $3v-(\rt{3}+\sum_{j=1}^3\rt{1-f_j})\leq 0$.
-In particular, the average fidelity of around $98.5\%$ is allowed for Bell local states with $v=0.7$, which is a significant reduction in comparison to entanglement verification with fidelity above $99.998\%$~\cite{Bowles2018b,SM}.
+\xinhui{Here $g_{c, j}$ is either $1$ or $-1$ for the qubit measurements}.
+For Werner states~(\ref{Werner}), the theoretical prediction of Eq.~(\ref{payoff function}) should be $3v-\rt{3}-2\sum_{j=1}^3\rt{1-f_j}\xinhui{\leq 0}$.
+It is found that the average fidelity around \xinhui{$99.7\%$} of self-testing is allowed for Bell local states with $v=0.7$~\cite{SM}, which is a significant reduction in comparison to entanglement verification with fidelity above $99.998\%$~\cite{Bowles2018b}.